 A colorful collection of quirk topped with spectacular views

-It helps to have a sense of whimsy if you want to stay at Chicago’s Hotel Lincoln — or at least to not take your hoteling too seriously.
+It helps to have a sense of whimsy if you want to stay at Hotel Lincoln in Chicago — or at least to not take your hoteling too seriously.
 From the moment you pull up to this old brick building in the heart of residential Lincoln Park and see its dilapidated, old sign welcoming you to the city’s most unpredictable hotel, you know you’re in for something a bit to the left of (and more than) the average contemporary lodging.
 The front desk is made completely out of old dresser drawers, some with candy inside.
 It serves as the centerpiece to a lobby filled with mismatched yet well-arranged furniture and a seemingly random collection of art.

 Looking closer, you can see the method to the Lincoln’s eccentricity, as colors, shapes and patterns complement each other in a way that feels homey, like your parents’ rec room with considerably less pet hair.
 And the pictures on the wall are a mishmash of animal sketches, old photos and cartoonish portraits that feel like a combination of a cluttered grandparent’s living room and an old Italian restaurant.
 People who stay here appreciate a good dose of quirk or simply have tired of hotels full of the muted tones and clean lines favored by today’s mass manufacturers.
 For some, the boldness can be refreshing, and us normies — families, digital nomads, geeky travel magazine writers — can all partake in the fun.